Union of Cypriots: History and overview

 The organization supported Cypriots who were targeted in the occupied areas of Cyprus, in events such as the prosecution of some community members for hanging the flag of the Republic of Cyprus in 2013, the attacks against the Afrika newspaper by Turkish settlers in 2018, the court cases that were filed against journalists by Turkey in 2019, and the actions against the workers who wanted to cross barricades to enter the free areas in 2020.
 Because of its activities, the leadership of the organization was blacklisted and declared persona non grata by Turkey in 2021.

-In 2019, the Union of Cypriots announced to public its interest in participating in the European Parliament elections independently, but later it was represented by Oz Karahan on the ticket of Jasmine Movement.
+In 2019, the Union of Cypriots expressed its intention to participate in the European Parliament elections independently, but later joined the Jasmine Movement independents list.
+In 2024, the Union of Cypriots, in cooperation with the Green Party of Cyprus and the socialist AIHMI movement, participated in the European Parliament elections with a joint list of candidates.

-The Union of Cypriots is a member of international organisations such as the International League of Peoples' Struggle, the International Coordination of Revolutionary Parties and Organizations, the Global Ecosocialist Network, and the No to War - No to NATO.
+The Union of Cypriots is a member of international organisations such as the International League of Peoples' Struggle, the International Coordination of Revolutionary Parties and Organizations, the International Anti-Imperialist United Front Against Fascism, War and Environmental Destruction, the No to War – No to NATO, and the Resist US-Led War Movement.

+International Solidarity Day with the Cypriot People

+In 2024, marking 50 years since the Turkish occupation of Cyprus, the Union of Cypriots called for global action on October 10 for support of the Cypriot people and established this date to be observed annually as International Solidarity Day with the Cypriot People.
+This call was supported by international organizations, including the International League of Peoples' Struggle and the International Coordination of Revolutionary Parties and Organizations.

+October 10 was chosen by the Union of Cypriots as the date of the declaration adopted at the 2nd Summit of the Non-Aligned Movement held in Cairo in 1964, which, in response to Turkey’s initial actions against the Republic of Cyprus, called on states to respect "the sovereignty, unity, independence, and territorial integrity of Cyprus" and to refrain "from any efforts to impose upon Cyprus unjust solutions unacceptable to the people of Cyprus."